musikata/curriculum/README.md

 It is this balancing act that makes curriculum design both challenging and interesting.
 It is also why we need creative and persistent people to write curriculums.

-## Learning from Existing Curriculums
+## Learning from Existing Curricula
 We have much to learn from existing curriculum implementations.

 If you are interested in curriculum design, it is well worth studying the "Jump Right In" (JRI) series of instructional books.
 The JRI books present MLT-inspired curriculums that have been put into use and have been tested in real classrooms.
 Much thought has gone into the JRI series, and several MLT researchers have contributed to the series.